*Visit was in March before the tightening of dine-in measures

-Although named as a Meat house, the menu has all the usual Korean favourite dishes to offer like pancakes, bibimbap, ramen etc. As i was here for the soy marinated crab, it was disappointing to find out that they ran out of stock for the crab and was expecting the next batch the following month.
-The lucky thing was that there was more than sufficient dishes to order to satisfy my need to feast
+Although named a Meat house, the menu has all the usual Korean favourite dishes to offer like pancakes, bibimbap, ramen etc. As I was here for the soy-marinated crab, it was disappointing to find out that they ran out of stock for the crab and were expecting the next batch the following month.
+The lucky thing was that there were more than sufficient dishes to order to satisfy my need to feast

-The first items served was the banchan ( side dishes) which is typically of any Korean restaurant.
+The first item served was the banchan ( side dishes) which is typical of any Korean restaurant.
 Over here, they served cabbage kimchi, dry preserved radish, cold tofu, salad, garlic scapes and honey sweet potato.
-Personally, the only 2 dishes which warrant a 2nd and 3rd helping was the garlic scapes with a clean savoury taste as well as the sweet crunchy honey sweet potato
+Personally, the only 2 dishes which warrant a 2nd and 3rd helping were the garlic scapes with a clean savoury taste as well as the sweet crunchy honey sweet potato

 The first item I ordered is something I always see in Kdrama and never tried so I decided to order when I saw it on the menu.
 This is the DIY tobiko seaweed rice which is rice served in a bowl topped with colourful tobiko roe, roasted sesame seeds and seaweed.